Sarcochilus australis

-Sarcochilus australis, commonly known as the butterfly orchid or Gunn's tree orchid, is a small epiphytic orchid endemic to eastern Australia.
+Sarcochilus australis, commonly known as butterfly orchid or Gunn's tree orchid, is a small epiphytic orchid endemic to eastern Australia.
 It has up to ten oblong, dark green leaves and up to fourteen small green to yellowish or brownish flowers with a mostly white labellum.

 Description

 Sarcochilus australis is a small epiphytic herb with a stem 20-50 mm long with between three and ten dark green leaves 40-80 mm long and 10-14 mm wide.
 Between two and fourteen green to yellowish or brownish flowers 16-18 mm long and 12-15 mm wide are arranged on a pendulous flowering stem 70-160 mm long.
 The sepals are 7-12 mm long and 3-4.5 mm wide whilst the petals are shorter and narrower.
 The labellum is white with purple and yellow markings, about 3 mm long and 5 mm wide and has three lobes.
 The side lobes are erect, usually with purple markings and the middle lobe erect with a thin, solid spur.
 Flowering occurs between October and January.